MDG Technology patterns for common EA use cases

 - Source: Capability

-- Direction: Outbound (shows realising apps, processes, owners)
+- Direction: Outbound (shows realizing apps, processes, owners)

 - Display: Show tagged values for